-For how long does different DNS client software like web browsers cache DNS responses internally?
+How long do Domain Name System (DNS) client software like web browsers cache DNS query responses?
 It can be difficult to determine, so I’ve prepared an overview over the DNS caching behavior of the most popular client software.
 Clients vary by as much as anywhere from 2 seconds to infinity!

 DNS records come with a time-to-live (TTL) hint in seconds that suggest how long a cache can consider the response to be fresh, and reuse it to answer subsequent queries before having to refresh it.
 Different DNS clients treat this hint differently: and either ignore it completely in favor of their own policies, or enforce minimum or maximum duration on the records.

 The below table shows how long a positive DNS response containing an A or AAA record is cached in different common DNS client implementations.
 Negative responses (resolution failures) where not meassured.

 |Android||No||2 sec||2 sec||16|